tc39/proposal-temporal/docs/duration.md

 // Example of not balancing:
 threeYears = Temporal.Duration.from({ years: 3 });
 oneAndAHalfYear = Temporal.Duration.from({ years: 1, months: 6 });
-threeYears.minus(oneAndAHalfYear)  // throws; months are negative and cannot be balanced
+threeYears.minus(oneAndAHalfYear)  // throws; mixed months and years signs cannot be balanced
 // Example of a custom conversion using ISO calendar rules: function yearsToMonths(duration) {
     let { years, months } = duration;